lombardo-chcg/lombardo-chcg.github.io/_posts/21/2017-05-27-postgres-performance.md

 I've always heard that databases with proper indexing can perform much faster than non-indexed versions.
 So I decided to set up a little test to check this out.

-I created an indexed and non-indexed version of my [Scrabble Helper Postgres DB]()
+I created an indexed and non-indexed version of my [Scrabble Helper Postgres DB](https://github.com/lombardo-chcg/postgres-scrabble-helper)

 `docker pull lombardo/postgres-scrabble-helper:0.1` => non-indexed

 `docker pull lombardo/postgres-scrabble-helper:1.0` => indexed

-The syntax for adding an index to a Postgres table is easy.
+The syntax for adding an index to a Postgres table is easy:

 {% highlight sql %}
+-- CREATE INDEX <index_name> ON <table_name> (<column_name>)
 CREATE INDEX canonical_word_index ON words (canonical_word);
 {% endhighlight %}

 Postgres uses the [B-tree](https://en.wikipedia.org/wiki/B-tree) index method by default, and that is fine for our purposes.

-I wired up both versions of the SQL database to my [Scrabble Helper API]() and here's a comparison of performance.
+I wired up both versions of the SQL database to my [Scrabble Helper API](https://github.com/lombardo-chcg/scrabble-helper-api) and here's a comparison of performance.

 The `**` in the query indicates 2 wildcards (aka the blank Scrabble tiles)